-The Principal is responsible for the administration and conduct of the School and in this role is to report to DCJ.
+The Principal is responsible for the administration and conduct of KCCS and, as part of this role, must report any concerns to the Department of Communities and Justice (DCJ) as required.

 An online Mandatory Reporter Guide has been developed to assist mandatory reporters.
-The online Mandatory Reporter Guide is a series of decision trees (Y/N) which ask a number of questions to determine if the risk of significant harm threshold is met.
-The Mandatory Reporter Guide focuses on whether a concern is significant or not, and not whether abuse or neglect is present according to a specific definition.
-Mandatory reporters in a non-government School are strongly encouraged to use the Mandatory Reporter Guide before making a report to the Helpline.
+This guide uses a series of decision trees (Yes/No) to help determine whether the threshold for significant harm is met.
+The guide focuses on whether the concern is significant, rather than whether abuse or neglect meets a specific definition.
+Mandatory reporters in non-government schools are strongly encouraged to use the Mandatory Reporter Guide before making a report to the Helpline.

-Reporting is mandatory even if it is against the wishes of the organisation, student and parents.
-If the Principal has evidence of a crime, the matter is to be reported directly to the police.
+Reporting is mandatory, even if it goes against the wishes of the organisation, student, or parents.
+If the Principal has evidence of a crime, the matter must be reported directly to the police.